Your questions about the Federal Reserve and interest rates, answered

-Twitter user @sylviaventura was curious as to why the Fed cut rates the last time around.
+Twitter user @sylviaventura was curious as to why the Fed cut rates about a decade ago.
 During the thick of the Great Recession, back in December 2008, the Fed slashed interest rates to a 0 to 0.25% range — the lowest level in U.S. history — in an effort to stimulate the U.S. economy.

 Owen and Dlugosz both said they think the Fed’s actions helped prevent the crisis from worsening.

 “The problem is we don’t observe what would have happened if the Fed didn’t react,” Dlugosz said.

 Rate cuts are usually intended to help the economy function better, they said.
 Dlugosz said cutting rates makes it more profitable for companies to make investments and can encourage individuals to spend instead of save, which can have a positive effect on employment and overall economic activity.

 9) Is it possible that interest rates could go into negative territory in the U.S.?

 Evelyn Orley from Cardiff, California, asked us this one.
 The Fed could adopt a negative interest rate policy — several European countries and Japan already have.

 Japan sought to spur economic growth and potentially induce a little inflation.

 “There’s nothing to say that the Fed could not set the interest rate below zero,” Owen said.
 “What that would effectively mean is that if the bank was paying you a negative interest rate, then you would effectively be paying them to keep your money.
 And I think that people believe that many consumers would actually do that for the convenience of having a bank account, but there’s a limit to that.”

 Owen added that if the rate got too negative, people would pull their money out of the banks.